Program overview

 Career Options

-Graduates of the Addictions and Mental Health program can pursue a variety of career paths in Canada, including:
+Graduates of the Addictions and Mental Health program can pursue a variety of rewarding career paths in Canada, including:

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.